suprim-shrestha/TabEase/README.md

 # TabEase - Browser Tabs Manager

-### Planned Features:

 ### Website:

 - Users can create and login to their account.
-- Allow users to create different groups to organize their tabs.
+- Users can create and delete groups to organize their tabs.
-- Users can delete the groups.
 - Users can add, remove and organize links/tabs within each group.
-- Enable users to switch between groups to view and manage tabs belonging to different groups.
-- Create a new group with currently opened tabs.
+- Users can create a new group with currently opened tabs.
 - Users have multiple options to open the tabs from a group.
   - Close all current tabs and open all tabs in the group.
   - Open all tabs in the group without closing current tabs.